 “Politics has always been like that,” he said.
 “Nothing new.”

-After learning about John Tyler’s grandchildren, read about the daughter of a Civil War solider who just weighed in on the Confederate symbols debate.
+After learning about John Tyler’s grandchild, read about the daughter of a Civil War solider who just weighed in on the Confederate symbols debate.
 Then, check out these living descendants of other famous people you may know.